 7).
 The ARM Mali G71 GPU is said to offer 1.6 times the performance benefit compared to the Mali T880 MP12 GPU, an essential boost required to have a flawless VR and AR experience in the next generation of smartphones.

 Samsung Exynos 8890 looks very impressive and could get the desired boost to the Samsung Sales which suffered last year to the faulty batteries on Note 7.
 Samsung also has sold the Exynos series processor to the OEM’s like Meizu in the past and the 8895 can also come in smartphones other than made by Samsung.

 The Exynos 8895 will drive the innovation of next generation smartphones, VR headsets, and automotive infotainment system,” said Ben Hur, Vice President of System LSI marketing at Samsung Electronics.

 Also, there was a leak from Evan Blass earlier which shared more details about the Samsung S8 Specs.
-There are rumors stating that the Samsung S8 and S8 plus will go on sale on April 21 while the LG G6 is expected to hit the markets early on 10th March 2017.
+There are rumors stating that the Samsung S8 and S8 plus will go on sale on April 21 while the LG G6 will hit the markets early on 10th March 2017.

 Leaked Specs by Evan Blass on Twitter

-There is however no mention of processor and the Ram also looks lower when compared to the 6 GB Ram which every other smartphone manufacturer is shipping with the mobiles.
-Frankly I don’t think Samsung will not include a 6 GB RAM variant as they have already started offering 6 GB RAM in smartphones like the Samsung C9 Pro.
+There is, however, no mention of the processor and the Ram also looks lower when compared to the 6 GB Ram which every other smartphone manufacturer is shipping with the mobiles.
+Frankly, I don’t think Samsung will not include a 6 GB RAM variant as they have already started offering 6 GB RAM in smartphones like the Samsung C9 Pro.